 Travel and landscape photographers will find it useful that the 5D Mark IV has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 5D Mark IV and the H300 are recent models that are part of the current product line-up.
-The H300 replaced the earlier Sony H200, while the 5D Mark IV followed on from the Canon 5D Mark III.
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
+In contrast, the H300 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the H300 from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon 5D Mark IV or the Sony H300 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.